raphaelcohn/lemonade/README.md

 ### Build Warnings

 * Checks for `.htm` and `.jpeg` files, which are likely to be mistakes (`lemonade` treats `.html` and `.jpg` as the canonical file extensions)
-* Checks for build artifacts from SASS, LESS and PhotoShop
+* Checks for build artifacts from SASS, LESS, Photoshop, Flash, etc
 * Checks for obsolete Flash files
 * Checks for obsolete or rarely supported image formats
 * Checks for binary libraries for Windows or Unix
+* Checks that the *only* ICO file is `favicon.ico`; ICO files are obsolete otherwise
 * Checks for resources which shouldn't exist in a modern site (`.cgi`, `.php`, `.asp`, `.jsp` and `.aspx`)
 * Checks for URLs which are not simple, ie composed of a-z, 0-9, hyphen and, for files, period
 * Checks for HTML meta-tag descriptions